rubenv/grunt-git/README.md

 ### Options

+#### options.all
+Type: `Boolean`
+Default value: `false`

+Update the index not only where the working tree has a file matching <pathspec> but also where the index already has an entry.
+This adds, modifies, and removes index entries to match the working tree.

 #### options.force
 Type: `Boolean`
 Default value: `false`

-llow adding otherwise ignored files.
+Allow adding otherwise ignored files.

 ### Usage Examples